-- Relational joins are SQL commands that combine data from multiple tables - A "join" combinines the data in two tables by using the values in one column in the first table and matching them with the values of another column in the second table.
-In the most common case, a join matches a foreign key in one table and the primary key in another. - Queries that include multiple joins are possible.
+- Relational joins are a tool for combining data from multiple tables - They are the characteristic feature of the relational database management systems - A "join" corresponds to the intuitive operation of combining the data in two tables by using the values in one column in the first table and matching them with the values of another column in the second table. - Joins exploit the relationships between tables.
+In the most common case, a join matches a foreign key in one table and the primary key in the other. - Queries that include multiple joins are possible.
 These queries "hop" from one table to the next, to the next, to the next. - 1) Joining tables using a foreign key/primary key combination